-Why even think about a house extension when you can sell your home and move to a larger house?
-A few points to consider when adding a house extension are:
+Why consider a house extension when you can sell your home and move to a larger house?
+A few points to consider when thinking of adding a home extension are:

-Moving involves a lot of expenses and requires a lot of effort.
-Aside from the costs involved in employing someone to sell your home a larger home is going to be more costly.
-Considering the moving expenses, bank charges and other costs and a home extension may be less expensive than moving.
+Moving house involves a lot of expenses and requires a lot of effort.
+When you look at moving expenses, bank charges, and other costs, a home extension could be a lot less expensive than moving.

-This will vary on your plans, how large the extension is going to be and what the inclusions in the extension will be.
+This can vary greatly depending on your plans, how large the extension is going to be, and what the inclusions in the extension will be.

-The cost for your extension will vary depending on the work to be done, for example, excavation work may be needed.
-That will increase your costs.
-As a home extension will include knocking out walls, that is an extra expense and there may be other minor renovations that come up and need to be sorted.
+The cost for your extension will vary depending on the work to be done, for example, if excavation work is required, that can increase your costs.

-The basic cost of a house extension needs to include all the basics such as roofing, cladding, interior cladding, insulation, windows and doors.
-It wont always include other items:
+The cost of a house extension includes all the basics such as roofing, cladding, interior cladding, insulation, fittings, windows, and doors.
+It won’t always include other items such as:

 A typical bathroom renovation will set you back roughly: